i5ar/eccrypt/README.rst

 - Python;

-Since v0.0.4 OpenSSH is not required since it is possible to generate a key pair directly from the menu bar: ``File`` > ``Generate key pair``.

-In BSD Unix-like or GNU/Linux distributions you can easily generate a key pair using OpenSSH::
+In BSD Unix or GNU/Linux distributions you can easily generate a key pair using OpenSSH::

     ssh-keygen -t rsa
+    ssh-keygen -y -f eccrypt_rsa > eccrypt_rsa.pub  # if you have a private one

 In Windows you can also generate a key pair using PuTTY: